nonflow/class/README.md

       # ... more commands ...
 ```

-Each command specifies the method to call (using spaces instead of underscores) and an account alias that references the service configuration in `private.yaml`.
+Each command specifies the method to call (using spaces instead of underscores) and an account alias that references the service configuration in `.private`.

 ## Service Configuration

-The `private.yaml` file stores sensitive information like API keys and tokens.
+The `.private` file stores sensitive information like API keys and tokens.
 It has the following structure:

 ```yaml
 cloudflare_main: